JavierWHJ/portfolio/src/content/jobs/Paloe/index.md

 url: 'https://www.paloe.com.sg/'
 ---

-- Write modern, maintainable code for internal projects
+- Wrote modern, maintainable code for internal projects
-- Work with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, React and Ruby on Rails
+- Worked with a variety of different languages, platforms, frameworks, and content management systems such as JavaScript, React and Ruby on Rails
-- Communicate with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis
+- Communicated with multi-disciplinary teams of engineers, designers, producers, and clients on a daily basis